AmanSuryavanshi-1/AmanSuryavanshi.dev/Omni-Post-AI-Automation/README.md

 ### What is Omni-Post AI?

-Omni-Post AI is a production-grade automation system that transforms a single idea from Notion into platform-optimized content for Twitter, LinkedIn, and your blog—automatically.
+Omni-Post AI is a production-grade automation system that transforms a single idea from Notion into platform-optimized content for Twitter, LinkedIn, and your blog-automatically.
 Built as a "Build in Public" project, it demonstrates enterprise-level reliability using free-tier APIs and intelligent AI orchestration.

 ---